dridk/hpo2sqlite/README.md

 SELECT id FROM terms WHERE hpo = "HP:0012632" // get 9124
 # Get the node left and right
 SELECT left,right FROM nodes WHERE term_id=9124 //get 99982 and 99987
-# Select all childs nodes
+# Select all children nodes
 SELECT * FROM nodes WHERE left > 99982 AND right < 99987
 ```
 All steps can be summarized in one query :